Public housing estates in Sheung Shui

 The following is a list of public housing estates in Sheung Shui Town, Hong Kong, including Home Ownership Scheme (HOS), Private Sector Participation Scheme (PSPS), Sandwich Class Housing Scheme (SCHS), Flat-for-Sale Scheme (FFSS), and Tenants Purchase Scheme (TPS) estates.

 Overview

 Cheung Lung Wai Estate

-Cheung Lung Wai Estate is the latest public estate in North District, it has 2 blocks built in 2015.
+Cheung Lung Wai Estate is the latest public estate in North District.
+It had two blocks built in 2015.

 Ching Ho Estate

 Ching Ho Estate (清河邨) is the second latest public estate in North District.
 Its name, "Ching Ho", means "clear river" in Chinese.

-The estate is developed into 3 phases, with a total of 8 "New Harmony" residential buildings and a shopping centre.
-Phase 3 consists of 3 blocks completed in 2007.
-Phase 2 and Phase 1 consists of a total of 5 blocks and the shopping centre completed in 2008.
+The estate is developed into there phases, with a total of eight "New Harmony" residential buildings and a shopping centre.
+Phase 3 consists of three blocks completed in 2007.
+Phase 2 and Phase 1 consists of a total of five blocks and the shopping centre completed in 2008.

 Ching Long House was placed under lockdown for mandatory covid test on 15 February 2022.

 Choi Po Court

 Choi Po Court (彩蒲苑) is an HOS housing estate in Sheung Shui Town, near Choi Yuen Estate and Sheung Shui station.
-It has totally 4 blocks built in 1982.
+It had four blocks built in 1982.